 INTJs and Relationships with Other Personality Types

+Are you an INTJ wondering what kinds of relationships will really be satisfying?
 I don’t consider myself a relationship expert, but one topic that continually comes up with personality research is the topic of compatibility.
-Thanks to books like Please Understand Me, Just Your Type, and endless other resources I’ve been able to access some really awesome information on types and compatibility.
+Thanks to books like Please Understand Me, Just Your Type, and endless other resources I’ve been able to access some really insightful information on types and compatibility.
+I’ve also recently conducted many surveys about the personality types and how they feel about the love languages, affection, and more.
 I’ll put some resources and references at the end of this post for anyone interested.
 Now let’s get started!

 Not sure what your personality type is?
 Take our new personality questionnaire here.
 Or you can take the official MBTI® here.